Infantry in the Middle Ages: Longbows and archers

-The longbow on the battlefield
+On the battlefield

 Longbowmen were used to great effect on the continent of Europe, as assorted kings and leaders clashed with their enemies on the battlefields of France.
 The most famous of these battles were Crecy, Poitiers and Agincourt.
 The English tactical system relied on a combination of longbowmen and heavy infantry, such as dismounted men-at-arms.
 Difficult to deploy in a thrusting mobile offensive, the longbow was best used in a defensive configuration.
 Against mounted enemies, the bowmen took up a defensive position and unleashed clouds of arrows into the ranks of knights and men-at-arms.
 The ranks of the bowmen were extended in thin lines and protected and screened by pits (e.g. Crecy), stakes (e.g. Agincourt) or trenches (e.g. Morlaix).
 There is some academic controversy about how the longbowmen and heavy infantry related on the battlefield.
 According to the traditional view articulated by A.H.
 Burne, the bowmen were deployed in a "V" between divisions of infantry, enabling them to trap and enfilade their foes.
 Other, more recent, historians such as Matthew Bennett dispute this, holding that the archers were normally deployed on the flanks of the army as a whole, rather than between divisions.

-The widespread use of the crossbow
+Widespread use of crossbows

 While the famous English longbowman is better known in the popular imagination, the missile troops that caused the most damage in the medieval era were the crossbowmen.
 The Catholic Church tried to outlaw the crossbow and all other ranged weapons at the Second Lateran Council in 1139, without much success.
 The crossbow was constructed initially of wood with steel gradually taking over in the 15th century, producing a weapon which had a range of 370–500 metres.
 It shot bolts or quarrels that could pierce most medieval armour.
 Other advantages of the crossbow were that it required only a few specialists with extensive training and tools to construct while the use of the weapon required little training.
 The crossbow and the longbow are two different weapon systems with solely their quick succession rate of shot compared in many modern assessments (precision, endurance, exploitation of opportunities are usually not taken into these comparisons).
 In the Middle Ages, both weapons co-existed, including the use of mounted crossbowmen on the British Islands and longbowmen from the British Isles down to Portugal and Italy.

 Some crossbows were operated by teams of a shooter with an assistant to help to reload.
 The assistant could be armed with a spear and a very large shield known as a pavise to provide cover for them.
-This created one of the typical Medieval mixed structures of crossbowmen and spearmen that were used with great success in the Hussite Wars and by Bertrand du Guesclin in his petty warfare reconquest of France during the Hundred Years' War.
+This created one of the typical medieval mixed structures of crossbowmen and spearmen that were used with great success in the Hussite Wars and by Bertrand du Guesclin in his petty warfare reconquest of France during the Hundred Years' War.